owen9825/website_ananke/content/en/post/nationality_as_a_service.md

 Anything other than a software-first society is a society that's vulnerable to having its drones hijacked; its oil pipelines shut down; and its residents tricked into thinking a ballistic missile is about to wipe them off the face of the Earth.

 ## Can Nationality be Decoupled from Geography?
-The video covers some nations that already have distontinuous geography, eg Azerbijan and Russia.
+The video covers some nations that already have discontinuous geography, eg Azerbijan and Russia.

 We discuss how Australia sometimes foregoes its responsibilities as a global citizen and how it revoked the Australian citizenship of dual citizens involved in ISIS, leaving it up to other nations to sort it out.